orbitdb/orbitdb/README.md

   - Golang: [berty/go-orbit-db](https://github.com/berty/go-orbit-db)
   - Python: [orbitdb/py-orbit-db-http-client](https://github.com/orbitdb/py-orbit-db-http-client)

-The best place to find out what is out there and what is being actively worked on is likely by asking in the [Gitter](https://gitter.im/orbitdb/Lobby).
+The best place to find out what is out there and what is being actively worked on is likely by asking in the [Matrix](https://app.element.io/#/room/#orbit-db:matrix.org).
 If you know of any other repos that ought to be included in this section, please open a PR and add them.

 ## Contributing

 **Take a look at our organization-wide [Contributing Guide](https://github.com/orbitdb/welcome/blob/master/contributing.md).** You'll find most of your questions answered there.
 Some questions may be answered in the [FAQ](FAQ.md), as well.

-As far as code goes, we would be happy to accept PRs!
-If you want to work on something, it'd be good to talk beforehand to make sure nobody else is working on it.
-You can reach us [on Gitter](https://gitter.im/orbitdb/Lobby), or in the [issues section](https://github.com/orbitdb/orbit-db/issues).

 If you want to code but don't know where to start, check out the issues labelled ["help wanted"](https://github.com/orbitdb/orbit-db/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+sort%3Areactions-%2B1-desc).

-Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md), and that all activity in the [@orbitdb](https://github.com/orbitdb) organization falls under it.
-Read it when you get the chance, as being part of this community means that you agree to abide by it.
-Thanks.

 ## Sponsors